I’ve just updated this college dorm must haves article for this year’s class of students going back to college soon. It

 Dorm entertainment must haves

 My friends with sons told me that taking a TV to college these days was definitely a dorm must have.
-Even though they are going to college to study and get a degree, many of their sons unwound by playing videogames.
+Even though they are going to college to study and get a degree, many of their sons relaxed by playing videogames.
 Therefore, they needed a TV.

 35. Chromecast or Fire stick